MrJavaScripty/react-tutorials/README.md

 ### Important

-Be sure to read the README of each of these folders in case there are any additional instructions or explanations on the concepts covered in that section.
+Be sure to read the README in each of these __folders AND subfolders__ in case there are any additional instructions or explanations on the concepts covered in that section.

 ## If you want to get a head start
 If you're looking to learn React on your own and don't know where to start.
 Here are a few resources you can use to get started.